olimorris/onedarkpro.nvim/CONTRIBUTING.md

 - [Adding new filetypes](#adding-new-filetypes)
 - [Adding new plugins](#adding-new-plugins)

-By default, the colorscheme aims to stay true to the original [One Dark Pro](https://github.com/Binaryify/OneDark-Pro) theme (_"the original"_) as much as possible.
+By default, the theme aims to stay true to the original [One Dark Pro](https://github.com/Binaryify/OneDark-Pro) theme (_"the original"_) as much as possible.
 If you notice any discrepencies, please make a pull request.

 ## Guidelines

 The following is a set of guidelines for contributing to this project:

-- When highlighting discrepencies between the colorscheme and the original, please include screenshots and your settings in both Neovim and VS Code
+- When highlighting discrepencies between the theme and the original, please include screenshots and your settings in both Neovim and VS Code
 - Format code using [stylua](https://github.com/johnnymorganz/stylua) to keep the formatting consistent
 - Make sure that the project's `stylua.toml` file is used for stylua settings
 - Run `make test` prior to submitting a pull request to ensure the tests are passing